 A trust is a three-party fiduciary relationship in which the first party, the trustor or settlor, transfers a property upon the second party for the benefit of the third party, the beneficiary.

-Ensure your trust meets the needs of your family while correctly following regulation with Hysons Accountants.
-Whether you're looking to start-up a trust or manage an exisiting trust, our bespoke services can meet your requirements.
+Ensure your trust meets the needs of your family while correctly following regulation with Hysons, Chartered Accountants.
+Whether you're looking to start-up a trust or manage an existing trust, our bespoke services can meet your requirements.
 Some of these include:

 - Advising on trust structure